dajose-p/ft_printf/README.md

 ---

-## Contributions
+## Contributing

-This project is part of the 42 curriculum, so external contributions are not accepted.
-However, you are encouraged to experiment and extend its functionality for educational purposes.
+This project is primarily for personal use in **42 school** projects.
+Contributions are welcome in the form of suggestions or improvements for function implementations.

+---